-Source: Japan Agrinfo News letter----"News and Views".
+Source: Japan Agrinfo News letter--"News and Views".

+ENVIRONMENTAL

+AGENCY TO TACKLE

+DRAFTING OF

-ENVIRONMENTAL AGENCY TO TACKLE DRAFTING OF GUIDELINES FOR USE OF AGRICULTURAL CHEMICALS an an stairte an stair
+GUIDELINES FOR USE

+OF AGRICULTURAL

+CHEMICALS

-Forasix-yearperiod beginning infiscal 1993, the Environment agency will tackle the establishment of guidelines to determine ecologically safe levels of use for agricultural chemicals, The guidelines will be the first of their kind in Japan and will analyze closely the effects to the toxicity of various agricultural chemicals on wild animals and plants.
+For a six-year period beginning in fiscal 1993, the Environment agency will tackle the establishment of guidelines to determine ecologically safe levels of use for agricultural chemicals.
+The guidelines will be the first of their kind in Japan and will analyze closely the effects to the toxicity of various agricultural chemicals on wild animals and plants.